1. To whom does this Privacy Statement apply?

 - Personal data you have provided to us;

-- Personal data that give insight into the use of our website or other electronic means of communication;
+- Personal data that give insight into the use of our website or other electronic means of communication and;

 - Personal data obtained from other sources.

 - Personal data provided by you

 - contact details and other personal data which are needed for your case to be handled by a lawyer, civil-law notary or tax consultant.
-These are details such as your name, address, telephone number, email address, job title(s) and (details of) your iidentification documents (identification data), and on the other hand, case details (client file);
+One the one hand these include details such as your name, address, telephone number, email address, job title(s) and (details of) your iidentification documents (identification data), and on the other hand, case details (client file);

 - contact details and other personal data filled in on contact forms or other web forms.
 The precise content of the data depends on the content of the contact forms and web forms;

 - contact details provided during initial meetings, events, seminars, etc. These may include details provided on business cards;

 - Other personal data that are provided by you such as personal data in e-mail messages sent to our employees.

 - IP address (unique number identifying your device when you connect with the internet), which we use to measure your interest in our website;

-- your browsing behaviour on the website, such as data on your first visit, previous visit and current visit, the pages visited and how you navigate through the website and the kind of device you are using; and
+- your browsing behaviour on the website, including data on your first visit, previous visit and current visit, the visited pages and how you navigate through the website and the kind of device you are using; and

 - the opening and reading of a newsletter or commercial email.
 This also includes clicking behaviour in the email or newsletter.In this context, we also refer to our Cookie Statement